 A Little Knowledge… Is a Dangerous Thing

-Imagine if you worked for a company that did any kind of specialty work, anything at all — urban planning, furniture making, aerospace design — and for some reason the company’s owner died and his aunt inherits the entire company (it’s a small company).
+Imagine that you work for a company that does any kind of specialty work, anything at all — urban planning, furniture making, aerospace design — and for some reason the company’s owner dies and his aunt inherits the entire company (it’s a small company).
 She’s a kindly aunt but knows nothing about urban planning, furniture making, or aerospace design, but she’s a “common sense” person who is sure that smarty-pants people don’t understand efficiency, and she’s determined to set the company straight and make more money.
-She finished high school, perhaps, but never college, but is sure she knows better than you.
+She finished high school, perhaps, but never college, but is sure she knows better than you; she’s chatted with people in coffee shops about the sorry states of traffic lanes, dining table chairs, and the small seats on passenger jets.
 Never mind those safety regulations, nobody wants to pay for those, and her friends will repeal the safety rules.
 Never mind the new designs each year, what was wrong with the basic ones from when she grew up?
 Why, she can cut $2 trillion and fire most of the staff, and everything will be fine!
 And if you talk back, or try to point out facts that kindly aunt doesn’t want to hear, you’ll be the first to get the axe.
 This is where we are.

 Today’s items: